nafarinha/cc_w12_d02_hw_themepark/README.md

 4. `Playground` implements `ISecurity` because it has a maximum age of 15
 5. `TobaccoStall` implements `ISecurity` because it has a minimum age of 18
-6. `Rollercoster` implements `ISecurity` and requires a visitor to be over 145cm tall and over 12 years of age
+6. `Rollercoaster` implements `ISecurity` and requires a visitor to be over 145cm tall and over 12 years of age

 ### Polymorphism